-I am interested in exploring architecture as an art, technology, environmental agent and a medium to navigate the richness and diversity of the architectural practise.
-I embrace the idea that architecture embodies and engages our most fundamental desires and aspirations.
-I believe that architecture has the potential to influence, and mediate political and cultural acts as well as translate those thoughts into the built environment.
-I welcome the opportunity to further my education and continue to find creative ways to look at architecture.
+Michelle is interested in exploring architecture as an art, technology, environmental agent and a medium to navigate the richness and diversity of the architectural practice.
+She embrace the idea that architecture embodies and engages our most fundamental desires and aspirations.
+Michelle believes that architecture has the potential to influence, and mediate political and cultural acts as well as translate those thoughts into the built environment.
+She welcome the opportunity to further my education and continue to find creative ways to look at architecture.

 City of Winnipeg, Water and Waste Department, Winnipeg, MB, CA, Summer Intern/Clerk